2026 Guild School

 Meal Plan Options for off-campus students who find their own lodging (select one):

-• $600 Meal Plan A. All breakfasts, lunches, dinners (including 3 special event dinners), receptions, and coffee breaks
+• $650 Meal Plan A: All breakfasts, lunches, and dinners

-• $500 Meal Plan B. All lunches and dinners, including receptions and coffee breaks
+• $550 Meal Plan B: All lunches and dinners

-• $400 Meal Plan C. All lunches, 3 special event dinners and receptions (opening dinner, lobster night, graduation banquet) and coffee breaks
+• $450 Meal Plan C: All lunches, 3 special event dinners and receptions (opening dinner, lobster night, graduation banquet)

 Additional Charges

 The selection and accompanying additional charges for a private room with shared bath or other limited accommodations will be made during the next few months.
-You will receive a handout of information and forms regarding these options.
+You will receive information and forms regarding these options.

 Other additional charges may be incurred, such as airport, shuttle, seminars and extra overnight accommodations.